NeoBSD/Jailer/README.md

   jailer [command]

 Available Commands:
-  build       Builds a jailer jail config      Print current config fetch       Fetch base from FreeBSD mirror help        Help about any command init        Init for jailer.
-Creates zfs datasets playground  Subcommand for development only rm          Remove a jail run         Runs a jailer jail storage     Manages jail & image storage top         Run top inside a jail version     Print current version
+  build       Build an image from a Jailerfile config      Print current config exec        Execute a command inside an existing jail fetch       Fetch base from FreeBSD mirror help        Help about any command info        Display system-wide information init        Init for jailer.
+Creates zfs datasets playground  Subcommand for development only ps          List active jails rm          Remove one or more jails run         Run a command in a new jail start       Start one or more stopped jails stop        Stop one or more running jails storage     Manages jail & image storage top         Run top inside a jail version     Print current version

 Flags:
-  -c, --config string   Config file (default is $CWD/config.yaml) -h, --help            help for jailer
+  -c, --config string   Config file (default is $PWD/config.yaml) -h, --help            help for jailer
   -v, --verbose         Verbose output

-Use "jailer [command] --help" for more information about a command.
 ```

 ## Development